Measles

 - Quarantine can be a verbal agreement or a letter that outlines what should be done, but if there are concerns for compliance, a public health order should be issued.

-- Contact CDPHE VPD epidemiologists before placing a person in quarantine.
+- Consult with CDPHE VPD epidemiologists before placing a person in quarantine.
 Imposing quarantine measures is both difficult and disruptive, but may be necessary for disease control.

 - A quarantine letter template is available upon request.
 Contact the VPD unit directly for a copy.